 Hopefully this helps to paint a picture of what Services Procurement is (for at least 98% of you).

 Services Procurement is strategic outsourcing.
 So I need specialized workers to come remodel my bathroom.
-Non-strategic, or Outsourced Workers, could be the lawn care folks that come mow my lawn.
+Non-strategic, or service workers, could be the lawn care folks that come mow my lawn.
 The work they do isn’t a core element of my life, but it is a necessary, ongoing service that needs to be provided.
 I really don’t care who comes to maintain my lawn.
 All I care about is that I signed an agreement with this company to meet certain deliverables (mow my lawn or trim my bushes, etc.).
-If these workers needed to come into my house to tend to any of my plant life, then I would definitely want to track who had access to my home, similar to Services Procurement worker tracking (on/offboarding).
+If these workers needed to come into my house to tend to any of my plant life, then I would definitely want to track who had access to my home, similar to how our Resource Tracking solution works.
 This is important to me because if there was an issue that occurred, I would want to know which worker was onsite that day during that time.

 Well, hopefully this blog has helped to clear up any confusion on what Services Procurement really is.
 I hope to spend some additional time with you in the future to delve in deeper on specific market problems we are trying to solve and what some of the benefits of implementing a Services Procurement solution are.